gvwilson/buildtogether.tech/src/errors/index.md

 The first step in building confidence in our programs is to assume that mistakes will happen and guard against them.
-This is called [%i "defensive programming" %][%g defensive_programming "defensive programming" %][%/i%], and the most common way to do it is to add [%i "assertion" %][%g assertion "assertions" %][%/i%] to our code so that it checks itself as it runs.
+This is called [%g defensive_programming "defensive programming" %][%i "defensive programming" %], and the most common way to do it is to add [%g assertion "assertions" %][%i "assertion" %] to our code so that it checks itself as it runs.
 An assertion is a statement that something must be true at a certain point in a program.
 When the program runs, it checks the assertion's condition.
 If it's true, the program does nothing; if it's false, it halts and prints a